sathishgnanaprakasam/fsdwetb7/readme.md

 - The call stack is a data structure that uses the Last In, First Out (LIFO) principle to temporarily store and manage function invocation (call).
 - The event loop is a never-ending loop that keeps on running as long as there are tasks in the event queue.
 - The event queue is a data structure that stores events that are waiting to be processed.

+## Callback

+- A callback is a function that is passed as an argument to another function.
+- The callback function is executed inside the function to which it is passed.
+- Callback functions are used to handle asynchronous operations in JavaScript.

+Exercise:

+1. Create a function named `add` that takes two arguments `a` and `b` and returns the sum of `a` and `b`.
+Create another function called `multiply` that takes two arguments `a` and `b` and returns the product of `a` and `b`.
+Create a function called `calculate` that takes three arguments `a`, `b`, and a callback function.
+The `calculate` function should call the callback function with `a` and `b` as arguments.
+The calculate function print the result of the callback function.

+## Callback Hell

+- Callback hell is a situation where multiple nested callbacks are used to handle asynchronous operations.